sajeebsarkar/password-generator/README.md

 # password-generator

-Password Generator  Two ways to generate password :  1.
-You can generate a random password of 9 characters  2.
-You can make your own personalised password that means you specify how many small  letters, capital letters, numbers, special characters youwant in your password   How does it work?
-1. The program askes you for your input that you want a random password or a  personalised password  2.
-If you want a random password click 'r' and your 9 character password will be generated  OR   3.
-If you want a personalised password click 'p', the program will ask you some questions regarding your password and then print it out for you to copy.
-You're free to use this code and test it out on your machine to know how the used functions work  This is my first python project  Thanks for using it :)
+Two ways to generate password :

+1. You can generate a random password of 9 characters
+2. You can make your own personalised password that means you specify how many small  letters, capital letters, numbers, special characters you want in your password

+How does it work?
+1. The program askes you for your input that you want a random password or a  personalised password
+2. If you want a random password click 'r' and your 9 character password will be generated  OR
+3. If you want a personalised password click 'p', the program will ask you some questions regarding your password and then print it out for you to copy.